Be inspired to build the life you want

 What should I look for in a mentor?

-“Some brokers are technically-savvy but are not good at education so you want to look for someone who can communicate well,” Nancy says.
+“Some brokers are technically-savvy and great at what they do but are not necessarily good at educating others so you want to look for someone who can communicate well and articulate clearly,” Nancy says.

-The best way to find out is to ask the mentor for referrals from past graduates.
+The best way to find out is to ask the mentor for references from past graduates.

 Find out where the graduates are now and how they felt the program helped them in their career.